More than just policies and codes - our commitment to compliance is embedded in our culture.

 All of our contact centre employees undergo an intensive six-week induction program, equipping them with the skills and experience to ensure they adhere to relevant laws and guidelines regarding privacy, hardship and debt collection.

 We work in partnership with an innovative and trusted community service organisation within one of Australia’s largest welfare networks.
 Working in collaboration with our community partner, we seek advice and insight into how best we can produce courses, policies, codes of conduct and general operations that support Australians in financial hardship or family breakdown.

 We have established Internal and External Dispute Resolution procedures, as a holder of an Australian Credit License under the National Consumer Credit Protection Act.
 Our Internal Dispute Resolution procedure complies with standards and requirements set or approved by ASIC.
 Our dedicated Resolutions Team endeavour to resolve all complaints and disputes in a timely and efficient manner, as a first point of contact.
 Complaints of an especially urgent nature are given priority so as not to inconvenience customers by an unnecessarily drawn our resolution procedure.
 If complaints remain unresolved in our internal dispute resolution scheme, customers are welcome to go directly to the Australian Financial Complaints Authority (AFCA), a free service established to provide an independent process to resolve complaints.

 Code of Conduct

 Our Code of Conduct has been developed around ACCC and ASIC requirements.
 Adherence to this Code underpins our core values and behaviours, guiding our approach to customers, colleagues and the community.

 ACDBA Code of Practice

-Panthera Finance Group’s credit management brands adhere to the Australian Collectors and Debt Buyers Association (ACDBA) Code of Practice.
-View the Code here.
+Panthera Group’s credit and receivables management brands adhere to the Australian Collectors and Debt Buyers Association (ACDBA) Code of Practice.
+This Code of Practice can be downloaded here.